Utagawa Kuniyoshi

 Utagawa Kuniyoshi (歌川 国芳, /ja/; 1 January 1798 – 14 April 1861) was one of the last great masters of the Japanese ukiyo-e style of woodblock prints and painting.
 He was a member of the Utagawa school.

 The range of Kuniyoshi's subjects included many genres: landscapes, women, Kabuki actors, cats, and mythical animals.
 He is known for depictions of the battles of legendary samurai heroes.
 His artwork incorporated aspects of Western representation in landscape painting and caricature.
+He was an excellent teacher and had numerous pupils who continued his branch of the Utagawa school.
+His most important student was Yoshitoshi.

 Life

 Kuniyoshi was born on 1 January 1798, the son of a silk-dyer, Yanagiya Kichiyemon, originally named Yoshisaburō.
 Apparently he assisted his father's business as a pattern designer, and some have suggested that this experience influenced his rich use of color and textile patterns in prints.
-It is said that Kuniyoshi was impressed, at an early age of seven or eight, by ukiyo-e warrior prints, and by pictures of artisans and commoners (as depicted in craftsmen manuals), and it is possible these influenced his own later prints.
+It is said that Kuniyoshi was impressed, at the early age of seven or eight, by ukiyo-e warrior prints, and by pictures of artisans and commoners (as depicted in craftsmen manuals), and it is possible these influenced his own later prints.